 The Metric Program is focused on increasing the International System of Units (SI) use in:

-Because of the importance of the SI (metric system) as an international standard, its use in product design, manufacturing, marketing, and labeling is essential for U.S. industry's success in the global marketplace.
-The NIST metric program encourages the use of the SI in all facets of education, including honing of worker skills.
+Because of the importance of the International System of Units (SI), commonly known as the metric system) as an international standard, its use in product design, manufacturing, marketing, and labeling is essential for U.S. industry's success in the global marketplace.
+The NIST Metric Program encourages the use of the SI in all facets of education, including honing of worker skills.
+Resources include:

 The Metric Program coordinates metric transition activities under the Metric Conversion Act, including transition of all federal agencies (Executive Order 12770).
 U.S. metric legislation and policy authorizes Secretary of Commerce to direct and coordinate the federal agency metric transition and to assess progress.
 Federal agencies implement formal policy and plans for using the SI (metric system) and report transition progress.
 The use of the SI in federal agency programs relating to trade, industry, and commerce is intended to support industry's voluntary adoption of the SI.

 PROJECT:U.S. Survey Foot Retirement.
 On January 1, 2023 the U.S. survey foot was deemed obsolete and the international foot definition officially superseded the U.S. survey foot.
 This retirement was planned by the National Oceanic and Atmospheric Administration (NOAA) and NIST for several years to provide national uniformity in the measurement of length and to move towards more precise positioning in surveying, mapping, and engineering.
 NOAA National Geodetic Survey (NGS) has long used the meter as its official unit of measurement and this will not change.
 Currently, the international foot is based on the meter and all U.S. customary units are based on the International System of Units (SI).